-- 4.3.
-Members' Default Fund requirements are based on their average outstanding gross trade volume and their average Initial Margin requirement in the previous month, with equal weights assigned to each. - 4.4.
-The minimum contribution required to be made by a Member towards - MIBOR & MIOIS-Default Fund is Rs.
-1 Crore and, - MIFOR-Default Fund is Rs.
-10 lacs. - 4.5.
+TPR-DF: Rs.
+10 lacs.

+- 4.5.
 Members shall be required to maintain a minimum of 5% of their default fund requirements in the form of cash.
 The remaining contribution may be in the form of eligible Government Securities. - 4.6.
-All Central Government Securities (except Special Securities) including STRIPS created out of these securities and Treasury Bills (including Cash Management Bills) are eligible for deposit towards Default Fund.
-Any new security becoming eligible for deposit towards Default Fund will be notified to the members. - 4.7.
+All Central Government Securities (except Special Securities) including STRIPS created out of these securities and Treasury Bills (including Cash Management Bills) shall be eligible for deposit towards Default Fund.
+Any new security becoming eligible for deposit towards Default Fund shall be notified to the members. - 4.7.
 The securities contributed by members towards Default Fund shall be valued at end of the day using the latest MTM prices and will be subjected to haircut.
 The hair cut rate shall be at 5 day VaR at 99% confidence level adjusted by a volatility component of 50%.
-The values so adjusted shall be further subjected to a minimum/ maximum value for securities falling in a particular tenor bucket and then stepped up using illiquidity multiplicands as indicated below (and rounded up to the next higher integer): - a.
-For Liquid-Securities having average of more than ten trades (face value>= Rs.5 Cr) per day during previous calendar month no adjustment to the VaR as above.
+The values so adjusted shall be further subjected to a minimum/ maximum value for securities2 falling in a particular tenor bucket and then stepped up using illiquidity multiplicands as indicated below (and rounded up to the next higher integer): - a.
+For Liquid-Securities having average of more than ten trades (face value>= Rs.5 Cr) per day during previous calendar month no adjustment to the VaR as above. - For Semi-liquid securities having average of 1-10 trades(of face value >=Rs.5 crores) per day during previous calendar month 1.5 times the adjusted VaR as above. - c.
+For illiquid securities having average of less than 1 trade (of face value>=Rs.5 crores) per day during previous calendar month 2 times the adjusted VaR as above.